Lauterstein

-Lauterstein ([ˈlaʊtɐʃtaɪn]) is a municipality of the district of Göppingen in Baden-Württemberg, Germany.
+Lauterstein ([ˈlaʊtɐʃtaɪn]) is a town of the district of Göppingen in Baden-Württemberg, Germany.

 History

 The municipality of Lauterstein was formed on 1 January 1974 by the merging of the municipalities of Nenningen and Weißenstein.

 Geography

 The municipality (Gemeinde) of Lauterstein is found in the district of Göppingen, in Baden-Württemberg, one of the 16 States of the Federal Republic of Germany.
 Lauterstein lies on the northeast edge of Göppingen's district, along its border with the Ostalb district.
 The municipal area is physically located in the Albuch and Härtsfeld regions, part of the eastern foothills of the Swabian Jura.
 Elevation above sea level in the municipal area ranges from a high of 779 m Normalnull (NN) to a low of 440 m NN.

 Portions of the Federally-protected Kaltes Feld mit Hornberg, Galgenberg und Eierberg and Heldenberg nature reserves are located in Lauterstein's municipal area.

 Politics

 Lauterstein has two boroughs (Ortsteile), Nenningen and Weißenstein, and six villages: Albhof, Birkenbuckelweg, Christentalhof, Edelmannshof, Lützelalb, Ruppertsstetten, and Steighof.
 The abandoned village of Buitingen is also located in the municipal area.